Team-Respect/Rate-My-Clubs/README.md

    * Displays all user-created ratings for the club with creation date, overall, career-oriented, enjoyment, and community ratings, and description.
 For specific user's rating, there will be a "Destroy Rating" button.
    * Prompts user with a form to create a rating of their own if the user is signed in and does not already have a rating themselves.
 * Login Page
-* Sign Page - User signs up or logs into their account
+* Sign Page - User signs up by inputting a username, Email, and password.
    * An Email to verify the user's account creation will be sent.
 * About Page
    * Displays information on the team of developers
-   * Allows users to navigate off the site to the GitHub link and our developer site.
+   * Allows users to navigate off the site to the GitHub link and our class's Team webpage.
 * Club Categories Page
    * Displays all user-created club categories with descriptions
    * Allows signed in users to navigate to a new page to create a new category.